 Heracles’ eyes glazed over.
 He was, after all, just a guy with muscles who did stuff.

 “We need a cauldron and some fire,” continued Themis.

-Pointing to an urn containing lamp fuel, Heracles suggested, “Like, why don’t we use this and burn all the $#!+ in here?”
+Pointing to an urn containing lamp fuel, Heracles suggested, “Like, why don’t we use that and burn all the $#!+ in here?”

 “That works better,” agreed Themis.
 By now, the noxious gasses in the stables were making her loopy.
-After she put the cows out to pasture, Heracles set the stables ablaze.
+In spite of this, she put the cows out to pasture, and Heracles set the stables ablaze.